Techie + Gamers

 However, it had real benefits and no side effects.
 Its 95% oxygen content was a big difference from the 25% in the open air.
 With this, the company made $6.4 million in sales with a $1.5 million profit before seeking help from angel investors.

-Mike and Rob appeared on Shark Tank in 2019.
-Their company was already fairly successful around this time, but they still wanted to expand.
-So, they pitched their business with an offer of $1 million for 5% equity.
+Mike and Rob appeared on Shark Tank in 2019, the company was already successful but still wanted to expand.
+So, they pitched their business on season 11, seeking $1 million for 5% equity.

-Their product was highly unique, but it was their numbers that caught the attention of the Sharks.
-However, some of them were afraid that the learning curve for potential customers to appreciate the advantages of bottled oxygen was too high.
+The product was highly unique, but it was their numbers that caught the attention of the Sharks.
+However, some of them were afraid that the learning curve for potential customers to appreciate the benefits of bottled oxygen was too high.

 Share.
 Facebook Twitter